- Last Revised: January 21, 2021

 PI & Department/Local Level Managing Unit

-- Submit to OSP or SPA a request for a preliminary review of the subrecipient organization at the proposal stage, if necessary
+- Submit to OSP, SPA, or ORA a request for a preliminary review of the subrecipient organization at the proposal stage, if necessary

 - Confirm the statement of work and review any non-standard terms and conditions of the subaward during the subaward agreement negotiation process

 - Monitor programmatic progress and ability of the subrecipient to meet objectives of the subaward

 - Monitor each subaward throughout the period of performance and escalate concerns to the school subrecipient monitoring subcommittee

 - Coordinate subaward monitoring at the school level